NannyML/nannyml/docs/deep_dive/data_chunks.rst

 governed by sampling rather than actual changes.
 Finally, be aware that sample size affects also calculations related to data drift.

-Different partitions within one chunk
-====
-If you want to get performance estimation or data drift results for a dataset that contains two partitions - *reference* and *analysis* (see :term:`Partition`), most likely there will be a chunk that contains both of them.
-We call it transition chunk.
-All the chunks before belong to *reference* period and all after, based on *analysis* period, are *actual* results.
-This is especially important for Performance Estimation (# TODO naming?), where *reference* period should be treated like you treat your train set when modelling whereas *analysis* is like test - the quality of estimation on the *reference* will most likely be much better than on *analysis*.

-It may happen that there is no transition chunk, in that case (# TODO)